sqtran/sqtran.github.io/_posts/2020-05-29-Podman-on-Fedora32.md

 ---
-layout: default
+layout: single
 title: Podman on Fedora 32
+date: 2020-05-29
+#categories: podman fedora
 ---

-## Podman on Fedora 32
+## The Problem
 Running rootless `podman` on Fedora requires just a little customization.
 There are lots of resources out there to help troubleshoot issues, but this is just a little reminder to myself on how I resolved it.
 It might help someone else out there too.

+## The Solution
 Assuming `podman` is already installed via `yum` or `dnf`, the next step is to test logging into a registry.
 This example uses `docker.io` but it can be anything.
 You could also just build your own image too, and bypass this test all together.

 ```bash